CSS Only Button – Redux

 3. CSS3 Background Gradients

-The first of the CSS3 attributes is the background gradient.
-Currently this only works in Firefox and Chrome, and they both need different formats for inserting the gradient.
-There's a cool CSS gradient generator over on Westciv.com, which was most helpful for me getting the correct structure in the code.
+The first CSS3 attribute we will cover is the background gradient.
+Currently, this only works in Firefox and Chrome, and they require different formats for inserting the gradient.
+You can use a CSS gradient generator on Westciv.com to help you get the correct structure in your code.

-The basic format looked like this.
-Notice that the background-image was inserted 3 times.
-Firstly a fallback for any browsers that don't support gradients, then a gradient for Webkit and finally the Firefox gradient.
+The basic format looks like this.
+Take note that the background-image is inserted three times - firstly as a fallback for browsers that don’t support gradients, then as a gradient for Webkit, and finally as a Firefox gradient.

 background:#FFFFFF;